Based in South Shropshire, Suzanne began storytelling in 2008, when she set up “Cranesfield Bardic Arts”.

 They made their debut at Festival at the Edge in 2014 during a thunderstorm, and were back there in 2017.

-In 2018, they took their unique telling style to storytelling clubs, arts centres and folk festivals in England and Wales.
+They take their unique telling style to storytelling clubs, arts centres, schools and folk festivals in England and Wales.